andreafabrizi/DNSProxy/README.md

 ```
 nameserver 127.0.0.1
 ```
-NB: in case you use systemd-resolved, you would need to edit the proper systemd service file at /etc/systemd/resolved.conf or similar.
+NB: in case your OS resolution is configured via systemd-resolved, you would need to edit the proper systemd service file at /etc/systemd/resolved.conf.

 ### Debug deployment of dnsp-h2 using tcpdump and a MITM proxy
 At this point, you may already: